What is Your Digestion Telling You?

 - Get to bed before 11pm for optimum sleep and rejuvenation

 Most importantly be gentle with yourself.
 Slow and steady often wins the race!
 Start with one of these practices, or one area of focus.
 Adjust your sleep schedule.
 Slow down while eating.
 Reduce variability with food choices or meal times.
 Each choice will solicit profound results over time.
-If you find you need support reach out to our team of practitioners.
+If you find you need support book an Ayurvedic Digestive Health Consultation.

 The recipes shared on our site have detailed information on the qualities that support different digestive goals, the season and health.
 The most profound shifts start with awareness that guide change.
 You got this!